 Monday: Adoptions Closed

 Second Chance cannot accept stray or abandoned animals!!

-If you have found an animal, please call your local animal control!If a pet has gotten lost or strayed from home, Animal Control is the best chance the pet has of finding it's owner.
-It is not uncommon for pets who are lost to rapidly loose weight and act scared.
+If a pet has gotten lost or strayed , animal control is the best chance the pet has of finding it's owner.
+It is not uncommon for pets who are lost to rapidly lose weight and act scared.
 Don't assume the pet has no home or was abused.
-Animal Control makes every attempt to get lost pets reunited with owners, and adopt out pets, they do not immediatly euthanize!
+Animal Control makes every attempt to reunite pets with owners, and adopt out pets.
+They do not immediately euthanize!